ZeeSpire/zss-afk-site/_posts/en/2022-10-12-viscri-the-most-popular-saxon-village-in-transylvania.markdown

 When you get there, you will be greeted by a person who will hand you a leaflet with information about the complex and a map.
 You can leave the car in the parking lot, there are paths arranged to each objective, and the ticket costs 20 RON (4 EUR) per person.

-This price also includes a visit to the [Sükösd-Bethlen castle](https://www.castelulsukosdbethlen.ro/){:target="_blank"}, certified in the 1600s, which lies in the city of Racos.
+This price also includes a visit to the [Sükösd-Bethlen castle](https://www.castelulsukosdbethlen.ro/){:target="_blank" rel="nofollow"}, certified in the 1600s, which lies in the city of Racos.

 {% responsive_image path: assets/images/posts/viscri/racos-vulcano.webp alt: "Racos Vulcano." %}
 {% responsive_image path: assets/images/posts/viscri/basalt-columns.webp alt: "The basalt columns." %}